What is Trauma Informed Counseling?

 Who is it for?

-HWP provides trauma counseling services to late teens (16 years old+), young adults, and adults.
+HWP provides trauma counseling services to late young adults and adults.

 Areas addressed in counseling include, but are not limited to: